tapebrief

 Answers to last quarter's watch list

-Whether 1.6T revenue was called out as a discrete figure.
-No specific Q1 1.6T revenue number was disclosed, but management explicitly stated that "a significant portion of the sequential growth we expect in the current quarter is driven by 1.6T adoption" and pulled forward the cadence — 1.6T is no longer a 2026 story, it's a Q2 FY26 driver.
+Whether 1.6T revenue is large enough to call out as a discrete figure.
+Not disclosed as a discrete revenue number, but management explicitly said "a significant portion of the sequential growth we expect in the current quarter is driven by 1.6T adoption" and noted multiple customers accelerating 1.6T ramps.
+The narrative pulled forward materially.

 Resolved positively